 QA is a Team Sport

 Led by our chemist Travis Culley, the QA team tests the viscosity of the product, the pH, and the microbiology.
-They also analyze the products for look, feel, and smell.
+They also analyze the products for the look, feel, and smell.
 The QA team is an integral part of the company, interacting with formulators and the compounders who make our products.
-During a pilot batch– the first time we make a product, QA, Formulators and Compounders are nearly inseparable as the team collaborates on how to scale a product from a one-pound batch made in the lab to a 40 lb or even 400 lb batch made in our tanks.
+During a pilot batch– the first time we make a product, QA, Formulators, and Compounders are nearly inseparable as the team collaborates on how to scale a product from a one-pound batch made in the lab to an 80 lb, 400 lb or even 4000 lb batch made in our tanks.
 We record everything we discover and integrate that data back into the manufacturing notes for future batches.
 QA is also a key member of the customer service team, helping our wholesale and lab customers get the exact right product every time.

 So that’s a little about the QA process we have here.
 If you have any questions or areas you’d like to learn more about, please let us know at email@example.com.